 • Tree: The tree symbolizes your deeper, unconscious self.
 How you draw the tree can reveal how you view your inner self, growth, and stability.

 • Person: This represents your self-concept and how you view yourself.
-The details in the drawing can provide insights into your self-esteem, confidence, and interpersonal relationships.
+The details can provide insights into your self-esteem, confidence, and interpersonal relationships.

 HTP Administration